Packages and Binaries:

 --prdr

-PRDR is not yet standardized, but MTAs have begun implementing the
+yet standardized, but MTAs have begun implementing the proposal.
+(Arg-

 --force-getpwuid

-Tell Swaks to use the getpwuid method of finding the default sender
+Tell Swaks to use the system-default method of determining the current

 TLS / ENCRYPTION

-been tested and confirmed to work with all three transport methods.
+tested and confirmed to work with all three transport methods.
+The

-The Net::SSLeay module is used to perform encryption when it is
+Net::SSLeay module is used to perform encryption when it is requested.
+If

-requested.
-If this module is not loadable Swaks will either ignore the
+this module is not loadable Swaks will either ignore the TLS request or

-TLS request or error out, depending on whether the request was
+error out, depending on whether the request was optional.
+STARTTLS is de-

-negotiated.
-However, some servers use client certificate checking to
+However, some servers use client certificate checking to verify that the

-verify that the client is allowed to connect.
-Swaks can be told to use
+client is allowed to connect.
+Swaks can be told to use a specific local

-a specific local certificate using the "--tls-cert" and "--tls-key"
+certificate using the "--tls-cert" and "--tls-key" options, and optionally

 -tlso, --tls-optional